|College:||Louisiana State '86|

 During Tygard's tenure at Tennessee, fifteen defensive players were drafted into the NFL including six first round picks: Jason Allen, Justin Harrell, Jerod Mayo, Robert Ayers, Dan Williams, and Eric Berry.
 In 2010, while coaching linebackers, Tygard helped coach Nick Reveiz to a team-leading 108 tackles.
 Reveiz also was a finalist for the Burlsworth Trophy, presented to a former walk-on having the biggest impact on his team.

-Chandler hails from Nashville, TN and was a graduate from Montgomery Bell Academy.
-He is a 2009 graduate of the University of Tennessee with a bachelors degree in History.
-He is engaged to Lauren Castle of South Pittsburg, Tennessee.
+Chandler hails from Nashville, Tennessee and is a graduate of Montgomery Bell Academy.
+He is a 2009 graduate of the University of Tennessee-Knoxville with a bachelor’s degree in History.
+He is married to the former Lauren Castle of South Pittsburg, Tennessee.